tomeichlersmith/ldmx-framework-bench/README.md

   - [ ] 1D buffering mechanism
   - [ ] high level of compression
   - [ ] chunking
+  - [ ] Input file able to loop over multiple on-disk files as if one file
 - Move into Framework
   - [ ] Rename Framework -> fire
   - [ ] Pass names as an added layer of group
   - [ ] Read/Write RunHeaders